U.S. Route 92: Orlando area

 Entering Osceola County, US 92 picks up the Orange Blossom Trail name.
 Orange Blossom Trail (OBT) takes US 92 east and north through Kissimmee and into Orlando.
-The OBT name temporarily ends at Pleasant Hill Road (former State Road 531) in southern Kissimmee, where US 92 uses John Young Parkway (formerly Bermuda Avenue) to Vine Street (U.S. Highway 192/SR 530).
-(US 92 ran through downtown Kissimmee on Emmett Street, Broadway and Main Street until ca. 2000.)
+The OBT name temporarily ends at Pleasant Hill Road (former SR 531) in southern Kissimmee, where US 92 uses John Young Parkway (formerly Bermuda Avenue) to Vine Street (US 192/SR 530).
 It turns east there on US 192, turning north at Main Street, which becomes OBT at the north city limits.
-U.S. Highway 441 (along with State Road 500) joins US 92 at US 192 - thus OBT carries US 17, US 92 and US 441, as well as unsigned SR 500 and SR 600, from Kissimmee to Orlando.
+US 441 (along with SR 500) joins US 92 at US 192—thus OBT carries US 17, US 92 and US 441, as well as unsigned SR 500 and SR 600, from Kissimmee to Orlando.
 Along this stretch, the road intersects the Osceola Parkway in Kissimmee, SR 417 (Central Florida GreeneWay) at exit 11, and the Central Florida Parkway as it passes east of the resort area of Orlando that includes Walt Disney World and affiliated resorts, Sea World, and Universal Studios.
 OBT then comes to a massive combined interchange with Florida's Turnpike and SR 528 (Beachline Expressway) in Sky Lake.
 North of this interchange, the road passes west of The Florida Mall and intersects SR 482.

 The road reaches an interchange with I-4 in Holden Heights.
-OBT continues into Orlando and comes to a diamond interchange with SR 408 (East-West Expressway) at exit 9.
-Orange Blossom Trail bypasses downtown Orlando to the west, meeting State Road 50 (Colonial Drive) northwest of downtown.
-At SR 50, US 17/92 turns east, while US 441 continues northwest on OBT towards Apopka.
-US 17, concurrent with SR 50 (and SR 600), meets the south end of Edgewater Drive and crosses Interstate 4 (SR 400) and State Road 527 (Orange Avenue and Magnolia Avenue) before meeting Mills Avenue (State Road 15), where US 17/92 turns north.
+OBT continues into Orlando and comes to a diamond interchange with SR 408 (East–West Expressway) at exit 9.
+Orange Blossom Trail bypasses downtown Orlando to the west, meeting SR 50 (Colonial Drive) northwest of downtown.
+At SR 50, US 17/US 92 turns east, while US 441 continues northwest on OBT towards Apopka.
+US 17, concurrent with SR 50 (and SR 600), meets the south end of Edgewater Drive and crosses I-4 and SR 527 (Orange Avenue and Magnolia Avenue) before meeting Mills Avenue (SR 15), where US 17/US 92 turns north.

-Mills Avenue carries State Road 15 on both sides of State Road 50, but is only signed as such to the south, as north of SR 50, it carries US 92 (and unsigned SR 600).
+Mills Avenue carries SR 15 on both sides of SR 50, but is only signed as such to the south, as north of SR 50, it carries US 92 (and unsigned SR 600).
 It crosses Lake Estelle on the Andrews Causeway before reaching the border between Orlando and Winter Park.